dawi9840/classify_pose_with_mediapipe/README.md

 ```

-If want to use camera demo just modify video_path set to 0 (or your cameras position number).
+If want to demo camera just modify "video_path" set to 0 (or your cameras position number).
+And use display_classify_pose() to show result.